Ordsall Hall: Later use

-Salford Corporation purchased Ordsall Hall from the executors of the Baron Egerton of Tatton in 1959.
+Salford Corporation purchased Ordsall Hall from the executors of Maurice Egerton, 4th Baron Egerton in 1959.
 After major restoration work, it was opened to the public in April 1972, as a period house and local history museum.
 Like many old buildings, Ordsall Hall has stories of hauntings.
 A White Lady who is said to appear in the Great Hall or Star Chamber is popularly believed to be Margaret Radclyffe, who died of a broken heart in 1599 following the death in Ireland of her brother, Alexander.

-In March 2007 the Extraordinary Ordsall Campaign applied for a grant of £5.1 million from the Heritage Lottery Fund (HLF), to regenerate Ordsall Hall and secure its future.
-After supporters had raised £1 million by September 2008, the HLF provided the remaining £4.1 million.
+In March 2007, the Extraordinary Ordsall Campaign applied for a grant of £5.1 million from the Heritage Lottery Fund, to regenerate Ordsall Hall and secure its future.
+After supporters had raised £1 million by September 2008, the Heritage Lottery Fund provided the remaining £4.1 million.
 Only 40 per cent of the building was then open to the public, but following restoration work further rooms were expected to be opened.
 The building closed for refurbishment in early 2009, and re-opened to the public on 15 May 2011.
-In 2013 the newly restored building received a Bronze Award in the Small Visitor Attraction category organised by tourist body VisitEngland, one of 320 nominations from across the country.
+In 2013, the newly restored building received a Bronze Award in the Small Visitor Attraction category organised by tourist body VisitEngland, one of 320 nominations from across the country.